Upper School

 Prerequisite: Chinese IV and recommendation of current Chinese teacher

-This course conforms to the standards and expectations as described in the College Board curriculum for AP Chinese Language and Culture and moves at a fast pace.
-Students prepare authentic testing materials as prescribed for the AP Examination in Chinese Language and Culture, and use media to record original responses and presentations.
+This course conforms to the standards and expectations as described in the College Board curriculum for AP Chinese Language and Culture, and it moves at a fast pace.
+Students prepare authentic testing materials as prescribed for the AP examination in Chinese Language and Culture, and they use media to record original responses and presentations.
 All students must take the AP Chinese exam in May.

 • Advanced Topics in Chinese Language, Literature and Culture